 Compare the values specified by source A and source B for equality.
-If this comparison yields a true result, then set the program counter to the target specified by the destination.
+If this comparison yields a true result, then set the instruction pointer to the target specified by the destination.

-- 0x0014: BNEQ [destination] [source A] [source B] - Compare the values specified by source A and source B for inequality.
-If this comparison yields a true result, then set the program counter to the target specified by the destination. - 0x0015: BGT [destination] [source A] [source B]
+• 0x0014: BNEQ [destination] [source A] [source B]

+Compare the values specified by source A and source B for inequality.
+If this comparison yields a true result, then set the instruction pointer to the target specified by the destination.

+• 0x0015: BGT [destination] [source A] [source B]

-Compare the values specified by source A and source B. If A is greater than B, then set the program counter to the target specified by the destination.
+Compare the values specified by source A and source B. If A is greater than B, then set the instruction pointer to the target specified by the destination.